RossBugginsNHS/architecture-design-docs/docs/auth/auth.md

 {:toc}
 </details>

+## Notes for Author - Aims / Direction / Plan

+- Making Auth accessible to wider audience
+- Deep dive sections
+- Also appeal to those with tech background
+- Include a case study - how could / should be done
+- Need simple diagrams / images
+- Need simple example scenarios
+- Need a short summary version, and then a longer version with much more detail

 ## Summary

 Authentication, Authorisation, OAuth, OpenId, Enforcement, Decisions, Credentials, Claims, JWT, Grants, Flows, Bearer, Tokens, Scopes, Policies, Roles, Attributes - the list could go on.
 Auth is hard.
 It is hard at times for people with a technical background, developers, engineers and architects.
 It's just as hard for project managers, business analystics and product teams.